Nebraska Federal Criminal Defense Lawyer

 Just ask him and get a free consultation.
-Call 866-Hire-Nick and Nick will have the time to discuss your questions and concerns.
+Call 855-791-1595 and our Nebraska federal criminal defense attorneys will have the time to discuss your questions and concerns.

 Dr. Nick Oberheiden limits his practice to federal law and he is admitted in all federal courts in Nebraska.
-If you would like to speak with Nick or meet him, call him directly on his mobile phone, including on weekends, at 866-Hire-Nick.
+If you would like to speak with our Nebraska federal criminal defense attorney Nick or meet him, call him directly on his mobile phone, including on weekends, at 855-791-1595.
 You can also contact him online.
 All consultations are free and 100% confidential.

 Dr. Nick Oberheiden, founder of Oberheiden P.C., focuses his litigation practice on white-collar criminal defense, government investigations, SEC & FCPA enforcement, and commercial litigation.